 The unpaved mountain road to Marshall Pass in Colorado

-Marshall Pass is a high mountain pass at an elevation of 3.305m (10,842ft) above the sea level, located in Saguache County, in the U.S. state of Colorado.
+Marshall Pass is a high mountain pass at an elevation of 3.305m (10,842ft) above sea level, located in Saguache County, in the U.S. state of Colorado.

 Marshall Pass

-Can you drive to Marshall Pass?
+Can I drive my vehicle through Marshall Pass?

-Tucked away on the northern part of Saguache County, the road to the summit is totally unpaved.
-It’s called Marshall Pass Road.
 It may be driven by regular passenger cars in good conditions.
-For the most part, isn't too bad.
+For the most part, it isn't too bad.
 There are a few rough spots, but a 2WD passenger vehicle can make it just fine if you take your time.
-For very low clearance vehicles there are a few humps on the road, particularly the west side, that you’d need to be careful about.
+For very low clearance vehicles, there are a few humps on the road, particularly on the west side, that you’d need to be careful about.

 Is Marshall Pass open?